 5.5 The hub shall be of luer lock type and the opening and closing mechanism shall work smoothly and effectively.

-5.6 The working end of the trocar shall be hardened and tempered to give a hardness of 400 to 460 HV.
+5.6 The working end of the trocar shall be hardened and tempered to give a hardness of 400 HV to 460 HV.

 6 TESTS